Cobalt, Ontario: Boomtown

 The subsequent Cobalt silver rush led to the development of the McKinley Darragh, La Rose, Nipissing, and O'Brien silver mines.
 In 1904, Willet Miller, on a visit to Mile 104 on the T&NO, along with brothers Noah and Henry Timmins, named the future town Cobalt.
 The Timmins brothers bought the remaining claims from Fred La Rose, and erected some cabins.
 Speculation over mining stocks on Wall Street in New York City required mounted police to control the crowds.
 The town was incorporated in 1906.

 By 1908, the camp was considered the world's largest producer of silver and of the cobalt which is a byproduct of the process.

 In 1911, the 34 mines produced over 30 million ounces (937.5 tons) of silver.
 The town's population soared to 10,000 by 1909.

-During 1914 the main mines in operation were the City of Cobalt Mining Company, Combat Comet Mine, Cobalt Lake (who owned the bed and edge of the lake), Cobalt Townsite, Colonial Silver Mine, Coniagas Mine, Crown Reserve Mine, the Drummon Fraction Could, Hargrave, Hudson Bay, Kerr Lake, La Rose Consolidated, Lumsden, McKinley-Darragh-Savage, Meteor, Nipissing, O'Brien, Penn-Canadian, Peterson Lake, Provicial, Seneca-Superior, Silver Bar, Temiskaming, Trethewey, and York-Ontario.
+During 1914 the main mines in operation were the City of Cobalt Mining Company, Combat Comet Mine, Cobalt Lake (who owned the bed and edge of the lake), Cobalt Townsite, Colonial Silver Mine, Coniagas Mine, Crown Reserve Mine, the Drummon Fraction Could, Hargrave, Hudson Bay, Kerr Lake, La Rose Consolidated, Lumsden, McKinley-Darragh-Savage, Meteor, Nipissing, O'Brien, Penn-Canadian, Peterson Lake, Provincial, Seneca-Superior, Silver Bar, Temiskaming, Trethewey, and York-Ontario.

 Mining continued until the 1930s, then slowed to a trickle.
 Activity renewed in the 1950s then slowly dropped off, and since the 1980s, there have been no operating mines in the area.
 By the 1960s, the area had produced over 420 million ounces of silver.
 One mill still operated in the area in 2017, and exploration for diamonds and other minerals was ongoing.